Skip to main content

 )

-You can create a dense index with integrated vector embedding or a dense index for storing vectors generated with an external embedding model.
+You can create an index that stores sparse vectors with integrated vector embedding, or one that stores vectors generated with an external embedding model.

 Integrated embedding

-If you want to upsert and search with source text and have Pinecone convert it to sparse vectors automatically, create a sparse index with integrated embedding as follows:
+If you want to upsert and search with source text and have Pinecone convert it to sparse vectors automatically, create an index with integrated embedding as follows:

 Other parameters are optional.
 See the API reference for details.